Frequently Asked Questions

 Q: What type of counseling do the students receive?

 A: Upon entry into the program, each student is assigned an advisor to provide individual one-on-one guidance and mentoring determined by that student’s particular needs.
 The proven cure for life-controlling problems is based on the embracing of Biblical principles to spiritually improve the quality of his character.
-Students meet with the Discipleship Coordinator to work through the student’s individual issues through personal learning contracts throughout the duration of the program.
+Students meet with the Life Skills Counselor to work through the student’s individual issues through personal learning contracts throughout the duration of the program.
 The Program Manager oversees each student’s overall needs and works with family, student, and staff to see that restoration is brought to both the student and family.

 Q: To whom and when will the student be allowed to make phone calls and/or receive mail?